Frequently Asked Questions

-Individuals who are not considered residents of Washington state (for tuition purposes) are “non-residents.”
-However, in the cases of those who have a formal and specific tie to the United States, they get a significant discount in recognition of that affiliation.
+US Citizens, US Nationals and US Permanent Residents who are not eligible for resident tuition are eligible for a waiver.
 If your record is accurate and you are eligible, you do not need to do anything.
-This discount (waiver) is automatically applied to those (and only those) who are US Citizens, US Nationals and US Permanent Residents.
+This discount (waiver) is automatically applied.
 You might think of it as similar to what is commonly referred to as “out-of-state” tuition (e.g. someone who is a US Citizen who just moved from Oregon or a US National who just moved from American Samoa).

-If you get a message about a block, go to myHighline and you will find a detailed explanation of what is going on and how to resolve it.
+If you get a message about a block, log in to myHighline and you will find a detailed explanation of what is going on and how to resolve it.

 You may want to transfer coursework from other colleges to Highline.
 Learn more about Transcript Evaluations.